 When it comes to charging at home, it’s a bit like comparing apples to oranges when it comes to figuring out the impact on your monthly electric bill.
 Although there has historically been far less fluctuation in electricity rates than gasoline prices, electric rates can be impacted by changes in demand, the cost of the fuel to generate the electricity, and other factors.
 There are many variables, but one way to compare estimated costs is through an online calculator tool.
 The US Department of Energy offers a Vehicle Cost Calculator that lets users customize the results based on vehicle and driving habits.

-Gas-powered cars convert just 12 to 30% of the energy from gas to power the car, while EVs convert 77% of the electrical energy from the grid.
+According to FuelEconomy.gov, gas-powered cars convert just 12 to 30% of the energy from gas to power the car, while EVs convert 77% of the electrical energy from the grid.

 Public Charging Stations

 The public charging infrastructure is a veritable jungle of maps, apps, and fee structures.
-Public chargers are privately owned, which means they’re free to charge whatever the market will bear, while some are totally free.
+Public chargers are privately owned, which means they’re free to charge whatever the market will bear.
 One station might charge at a slower speed and charge by the kWh, while nearby, a fast charger might bill per minute.
-And there are three different levels of charging, each of which is subject to the speed limitations of both the vehicle and the device itself.
+Charging speed at public charging stations is subject to the limitations of both the vehicle and the device itself.
+Note that some stations even charge for idle time – that is, the time your car remains connected to the charger after charging is complete.

 Electric vehicle ownership is not without its quirks, but with a little research and experience, EV owners will quickly adapt to this evolving technology.
 The money you could save is just the tip of the iceberg, and the planet will thank you.